Creating the Greatest Literature of All Time list

 But this consensus list, as it may be called, was never meant to replace the titles on my original research list.
 Rather, amalgamating the two held out the promise of getting the best of both approaches.

-So over several years I modified my originally posted greatest literature list, making judgments about which titles to add and which to cut, based on the consensus list, as well as on the views of individual readers, writers, critics and scholars, whom I continued to consult.
-It wasn't always an easy decision, especially when the consensus and research opinions differed on works.
-That's where my own opinions came most into play.
-I had to judge, for example, whether a work low in the consensus rankings but championed in one corner of experts really is one of the unjustly neglected greatest works or just a few critics' darling with limited appeal.
+So, over several years I modified my originally posted greatest literature list, adding and cutting titles, based on the consensus list, as well as on the views of individual readers, writers, critics and scholars, whom I continued to consult.
+They weren't always easy decisions, especially when the consensus and research opinions differed widely.
+It was tough to judge, for example, whether a work low in the consensus rankings but championed in one corner of experts really is one of the unjustly neglected greatest works or just a few critics' darling with limited appeal.
+Or to judge whether a widely popular book is worthy despite the disdain of the experts.
+But I persevered as best I could.

-By 2015 this resulted in a list of The Greatest Literature of All Time that contained all the works that were at that time widely accepted as being among the greatest, but also the many just-as-great works that may be less known across the broad spectrum but are treasured by respected sources around the world.
+The results—new versions of The Greatest Literature of All Time list—continued to appear, containing all the works that at the time were widely accepted as being among the greatest, but also the many just-as-great works that may be less known across the broad spectrum but are treasured by respected sources and beloved by readers in parts of the world.
+Revisions continued to be made based on new research and changing consensus, with as many as twenty titles changing each year.

-I've been inclusive in my decision-making, on the grounds that it is better to err on the side of including a few works that may not ultimately deserve it than to err on the side of excluding any that do.
-This way readers who use the list as a guide may be encouraged to read the works and decide for themselves what they think, rather than risk missing worthy books not brought to their attention.
+I've been inclusive in my decision-making, on the grounds it is better to err on the side of including the odd work that may not ultimately deserve it than on the side of excluding any that do.
+Readers who use the list as a guide are encouraged to read the works and decide for themselves, rather than risk missing worthy books not brought to their attention.

 The term "greatest" is applied quite liberally.